Forest Resilience Ambassador Program

 Activities include:

-- Conducting community outreach and engagement at local high schools, community events, and on social media
+- Conducting community outreach and engagement at local high schools, community events, professional conferences, and on social media

 - Participation in regular trainings and meetings with the Forest Resilience team